P3RF3CTION/P3RF3CTION/README.md

 - 👋 Hi, I’m @P3RF3CTION
 - 👀 I’m interested in Website Design, Development and IT
-- 🌱 I’m currently learning Pythin
+- 🌱 I’m currently doing a lot of PYthon and Discord Bot Projects
-- 💞️ I’m looking to collaborate on several projects like Discordbots
+- 💞️ I’m looking to collaborate on several projects like Discordbots, Vue Application and Wordpress / Wordpress Plguin developement
 - 📫 How to reach me via https://Herz.dev

 <!---